denizbilgin/DenizBilgin/README.md

  ![Developer](https://static.pingcap.com/files/2022/12/05072707/chatGPT-GitHub-banner.jpg)

 I'm from Turkey.
-I'm a new graduated AI enthusiast
+I'm a Mid AI/ML Engineer

 🔭 Currently I'm working on AllerGeo, that will be published in 2025 summer.